jc14/InMotion_Challenge/README.md

 # Movie Shelf

+### Getting Started

+`npm run build` Will run Browserify to build the bundle.js file.

+`npm start` Will begin the server process using Nodemon.

 ### Features

 - Users can
-  - Add, edit and delete movies from their Shelf
+  - Add and delete movies from their Shelf
+  - click on a movie in their Shelf to edit the movie (Will take the user to the add movie form and update the input fields with the data of that movie)
   - Add/edit movie form has validation
   - use the search bar to filter to all movies that contain the search text
     - Can be used to filter for movies from a certain year as well as movies that have a certain actor